Preamble / required packages

 Ridge regression is also known as $L2$ regularization, and it discourages any particular weight in the coefficient matrix from becoming too large.
 Ridge imposes a degree of smoothness or regularity across how a model treats its various inputs.
 Models that take continuous data as inputs (such as time series, or images), may benefit from the ridge term.

-Lasso is also known as $L1$ regularization, and it encourages sparsity in weight space: it incentivizes models were most coefficients go to zero, thereby reducing the models dependencies on features.
+Lasso is also known as $L1$ or sparse regularization, encourages sparsity in weight space: it incentivizes models where most coefficients go to zero, thereby reducing the model's dependencies on features.
 Lasso is often used in feature selection, where we want to identify the most important features in a dataset.

 Let's try re-fitting the model with these different regularizers.
 We will vary $\lambda$, the strength of the regularization, and see how the learned coupling matrix changes.